Klassic-Mak/paystack_flutter_sdk/README.md

 | `state`         | `String`       | **Required**.
 State for billing address        |
 | `city`          | `String`       | **Required**.
 City for billing address         |
 | `street`        | `String`       | **Required**.
 Street for billing address       |

+> ⚠️ **Caution**
+>
+> - Keep your Paystack **secret key** secure — never expose it publicly.
+> - Please refer to the paystack webiste for allowed payment services in countries
+> - Some payment methods are region-specific.
+Please refer to paystack's website

 ### Preview Images